The Japanese Diet: Healthy Oriental Food for Weight Loss

 - Sashimi assortment (different types of raw fish over rice), accompanied with soy sauce and wasabi.
 Be careful with wasabi!
 At first sight it looks like avocado, but it is very spicy.

 - A cup of green tea

-Remember to also follow Japanese lifestyle habits: they meditate often, tend to walk or ride bikes, appreciate the moment, and enjoy the simple things.
+Remember, in addition to following the Japanese diet, try some Japanese lifestyle habits!
+You can meditate often, walk or ride your bike, appreciate the moment, and enjoy the simple things!